jfabella/lost-relics-tracker/README.md

 ### 7. Daily Reset
 - **Automatic Reset**: Counters automatically reset at midnight to start fresh with the new day.
 - The app will remember the **last adventure signature** to **avoid double-counting** the same adventure after the reset.

-### 8. Manual Reset
-- You can manually reset all counters at any time using the **Manual Reset** button in the UI.
-- This action clears all counters for the current day while ensuring that the last adventure signature remains unchanged, preventing duplicate counting.

 ---